-Students who work can be approved to earn credit for one of their elective courses.
-Students, not business partners need to arrange for work study and complete all required components.
-Please reach out to the career counselors for more information.
+Students who work and receive a pay stub may be approved to earn elective credit.
+Students will be required to submit these pay stubs as documentation of work completed.
+Work completed for cash payment will not be accepted as work study documentation.
+Students, not business partners, will arrange for work study and complete all required components.
+Please reach out to the academic counselors for more information.